GowriPriyankaM/Personal-Portfolio/README.md

 ## Description :

-This repo features a Personal Portfolio Webpage I have created using only **HTML** and **CSS** for a certification project in Responsive web design, FreeCodeCamp.
+This repo features a Personal Portfolio Webpage I have created using only **HTML5** and **CSS3** for a certification project in Responsive web design, FreeCodeCamp.

 ### Objective :